nicdwilson/early-renewal-order-check/README.md

 # Early Renewal Order Check

-A WordPress plugin that prevents automatic subscription renewals when there's an early renewal order on hold within the past 3 weeks.
+A WordPress plugin that prevents automatic subscription renewals and customer notifications when there's an early renewal order on hold within the past 3 weeks.
 We recommend adding a notification to admin using AutomateWoo and the note added trigger.
 The note contains the text "Scheduled renewal payment aborted: Found early renewal order on hold."

 ## Description

-The Early Renewal Order Check plugin adds a safety mechanism to WooCommerce Subscriptions that checks for existing early renewal orders before processing automatic renewals.
-When a scheduled subscription payment is triggered, this plugin runs at priority 0 (before other actions) to:
+The Early Renewal Order Check plugin adds a safety mechanism to WooCommerce Subscriptions that checks for existing early renewal orders before processing automatic renewals and sending customer notifications.
+When a scheduled subscription payment or customer notification is triggered, this plugin runs at priority 0 (before other actions) to:

 1. Check if there are any renewal orders for the subscription
 2. Verify if any renewal order meets the abort criteria: